 ‘You idiot!
 Did you copy your notes?
 Did you not hear Chandler?’

-All illusioners have an inner-self… But, only Dragonfly Potentials are really effected by it!
+All illusioners have an inner-self… But, only Dragonfly Potentials are really affected by it!

 ‘Bingo.
-Now get the fuck up and run before he drags you to his place and do whatever he pleases!’
+Now get the fuck up and run before he drags you to his place and does whatever he pleases!’

 That was when I started to notice the lab moving as I felt the pain from my head and with hands shooting up to grab Chandler’s hands as he pulled my hair up towards him.
 As I stared into his eyes, I couldn’t look away.